 How does it work?
-The GM air bag SDM module is removed from the wrecked vehicle and shipped to Logan Diagnostic.
-We will then power up the GM air bag SDM module and download the recorded crash data report from the module using the Vetronix Bosch CDR.
-Our report services include:
+The GM air bag SDM module is removed from the wrecked vehicle and shipped to us.
+We will then power up the GM air bag SDM module and download the recorded crash data from the module using the Bosch / Vetronix CDR.
+Our services include: High quality printed and bound printout of the stored air bag crash data.
+CD-ROM of the stored air bag crash data in PDF format.
+Return shipping of the airbag deployment crash data printout, CD-ROM, and the original SDM airbag module.
+The PDF crash data can also be sent by email the same day.

 Need more info?
 Feel free to contact us if you require more information.